Chris López and Gabe López

 Our second story brings us to the South.
 Ruth Coker Burks was a young mother in her early 20s when the AIDS epidemic hit her home state of Arkansas.
 Despite having no medical training, Ruth took it upon herself to care for those suffering from the disease when their families, and even trained medical professionals, abandoned them.

 In our final story, we hear from Reverend Eric Williams.
 In 1991 in Kansas City, Missouri, he was a young pastor who had just taken charge of his own church when he received a phone call from a funeral home asking him to bury a gay man who had died from AIDS.
 His first reaction was to refuse.
-But as he told his colleague Jannette Berkley-Patton (seen together at left) at StoryCorps, “everything good that I have been able to accomplish has started with some kind of a burden.
+But as he told his colleague Jannette Berkley-Patton (below) at StoryCorps, “everything good that I have been able to accomplish has started with some kind of a burden.
 And AIDS burdened me.
 So reluctantly, I did the funeral.”

 According to Rev. Williams, the experience of meeting the boy’s family changed him and since that time he has devoted himself to ministering to people with AIDS and their families, as well as educating others about the disease.

 Like the music in this episode?
 Support the artists:

 “Lola” by Podington Bear from the album Thoughtful